 Prerequisite: Placement based on high performance on the HSPT and concurrent enrollment in Geometry or higher level math class.

-This accelerated, laboratory-based science course provides students with skills involving scientific method as inquiry through content that includes SI measurement, chemistry, biology, astronomy, and physics.
+This accelerated, laboratory-based science course provides students with skills involving scientific method as inquiry through content that includes chemistry, biology, astronomy, and physics.

 Prerequisite: Physical Science credit earned.